 Far from being platforms in proverbial “town squares”, as they were often lovingly referred to, these social media sites – aside from making money from selling user data to advertisers – are privately-controlled entities subjected to the whims of billionaire owners and their desire to protect the capitalist class, including by enabling the spread of misinformation.

 In the run-up to the U.K. general election in 2019, a staggering 88% of Conservative Party posts on Mark Zuckerberg’s Facebook were “misleading.”
-(Facebook did ban one of their ads, but only because it infringed the BBC’s intellectual property rights.)
-More recently, Covid denialism (linked heavily to the far right and nicely serving capitalist ideology) has been permitted to thrive via conspiracy theories thrown around on Facebook as well as the “left” utterly failed to effectively emphasise the importance of ongoing mutual aid and Covid-safe workplaces, instead following along with state policy of capitalism over care; commentators and clout-chasing leftists falling over one another to race back to “normality” in an ongoing pandemic – a mass disabling event.
+(Facebook did ban one of their ads, but only because it infringed the BBC’s intellectual property rights); they went on to win that election.
+More recently, Covid denialism (linked heavily to the far right and nicely serving capitalist ideology) has been permitted to thrive via conspiracy theories thrown around on Facebook as well, as the “left” utterly failed to effectively emphasise the importance of ongoing mutual aid and Covid-safe workplaces, instead following along with state policy of capitalism over care; commentators and clout-chasing leftists falling over one another to race back to “normality” in an ongoing pandemic – a mass disabling event.
 Subsequently, conspiracy theories and right-wing authoritarians promising order increased their appeal, and were able to further their ideology of ableism and eugenics.

 "The conspiracy mindset does point symptomatically to the fact that many people feel that the world is totally wrong; that our lives are lived in a way that doesn’t actually make sense and serves almost no one." - Shuli Branson, Practical Anarchism

 Yes, conspiracy theories, misinformation and misleading campaigns thrived more than ever before.
-Even very mild social democratic challenges to “business as usual” such as Bernie Sanders and Jeremy Corbyn were soon stamped out.
+Even merely Scandinavian-style social democratic challenges to “business as usual” such as Bernie Sanders and Jeremy Corbyn were soon stamped out.

 “Politics hates a vacuum.
 If it isn’t filled with hope, someone will fill it with fear.” - Naomi Klein